-Yorkshire Dance & Jerwood Arts are very excited about starting a 3 year journey with these talented northern artists in response to the significant need for longer-term, more varied and in-depth artist development opportunities.
+Yorkshire Dance & Jerwood Arts are passionate about supporting this 3 year journey with talented northern artists in response to the significant need for longer-term, more varied and in-depth artist development opportunities.

 Jerwood Arts is the leading independent funder dedicated to supporting UK artists, curators and producers to develop and thrive.
 We enable transformative opportunities for individuals across art forms, supporting imaginative awards, fellowships, programmes, commissions and collaborations. www.jerwoodarts.org